In this article

 This makes it possible to set clear KPIs and measurable objectives for each component of your campaign.

 Once you are clear on what these are, these goals will inform everything else and will almost build the campaign for you.
-For example, if you’re focusing on driving product trials, make sure that all content, CTAs, and promotions reflect that objective because staying focused is what will make your marketing efforts and investments feed the overall strategy.
+For example, if you’re focusing on driving product trials, make sure that all content, calls to action (CTAs), and promotions reflect that objective because staying focused is what will make your marketing efforts and investments feed the overall strategy.

 Align to business objectives and strategy